 I’ve put together a list of sources below.
 Some are not the exact item that I used but I tried to get as close as possible.
 I got everything I needed during one trip to Hobby Lobby, with the exception of the vintage seed packets.
-I found those on eBay.
-Other suggestions would be the The Dollar Tree or other craft stores (like Michael’s.)
+I found those on Etsy.
+Other suggestions would be The Dollar Tree or other craft stores (like Michael’s.)
 From start to finish it took about 2 hours…but that included taking all the pictures.
 The total cost of my wreath ended up at just under $35.00.
 I bought a new grapevine wreath but you could save a little if you recycled one you already have.
 I know that if you purchased a wreath like this at a craft show or retail shop it would be three times the price of this one.
 Plus…you can say you made it yourself.
 Go ahead…brag a little!

 18 in. grapevine wreath

 garden tool set 2

 Like I said at the top, I’ll be back with my front porch but I’m not sure when.
 I hope you all have a beautiful day and an even better week ahead.

 *Author’s note: I got the porch perked up!
 Check it out here: Spring Into Summer Porch Refresh